roelderickx/kpxc-browser-backend/README.md

 A backend serving usernames and passwords from a KeePassXC database to the KeePassXC browser extension.

 Note that this is a proof of concept to investigate the KeePassXC-Browser protocol.
 The communication with the browser is feature-complete and stable, but since there is no frontend default user-interaction is assumed (eg when unlocking the database, allowing passwords to be used, etc).
-The master password is as such stored as plaintext in the source code.
+The master password is as such stored as plaintext in a configuration file.

 ## Development information